NobodyXu/Bashmash/README.md

  - Conversion between binary, octal, decimal and hexadecimal

 ## Latest release
-The latest test release is 0.1.
+The latest test release is 0.2.
 It introduces the following new features:
- - Factorial
+ - Conversion between binary, octal, decimal and hexadecimal

 ## Installation
 ### Requirements